Devon Dark Skies Week

 How to spot the North Star – The North Star is also known as Polaris.
 It’s special because unlike most stars the Earth’s axis points directly towards it so it remains in the same place in the sky throughout the night.

-Visit a Dark Sky Discovery Site, Devon has two Dark Sky Discovery Sites outside of Exmoor National Park which are easily accessible and offer the potential to see the
+Visit a Dark Sky Discovery Site, Devon has two Dark Sky Discovery Sites outside of Exmoor National Park which are easily accessible and offer the potential to see the milky way.
+These are Trinity Hill Local Nature Reserve and Knapp Copse Local Nature Reserve.

 Nominate a Dark Sky Discovery site, Devon only has two nominated Dark Sky discovery sites but if you’ve got a green space near you where you’re away from the worst light pollution, there are good sightlines and there is good public access you can nominate your site.
 Nominations are also widely accepted from community and school groups so you can do this activity with others.